 The Tanzania Revenue Authority (TRA) was established by Act of Parliament No. 11 of 1995.
-It is a government institution responsible for administering various taxes of the Central Government.
-Taxes and charges administered and collected by the Authority are Income Taxes that include, Corporate Tax, Individuals, Pay As You Earn (PAYE), Skills Development Levy (SDL), other Withholding Taxes, Value Added Tax (VAT), Import Duty, Excise Duty, Stamp Duty, Airport Service Charge, Port Service Charge, Motor Vehicle Registration, and Transfer Tax, Property Rate, Fuel Levy, Petroleum Levy, Tourism Development Levy, Railway Development Levy, and Motor Vehicle Driving License Fee.
+It is a government institution responsible for administering various taxes for the Central Government.
+Taxes and charges administered and collected by the Authority are income taxes that include corporate tax, individual tax, pay-as-you-earn (PAYE), skills development levy (SDL), other withholding taxes, value-added tax (VAT), import duty, excise duty, stamp duty, airport service charge, port service charge, motor vehicle registration and transfer tax, property rate, fuel levy, petroleum levy, tourism development levy, railway development levy, and motor vehicle driving license fee.
 Tax registration and payment are compulsory for every investor (company).

-Both the company and Shareholders/Directors are

-required to obtain Taxpayer Identification Numbers to enable them to pay taxes.
-Most Tax registration, tax payments, and tax returns filing are done through the TRA Website's portal https://taxpayerportal.tra.go.tz.
+Both the company and shareholders and directors are required to obtain taxpayer identification numbers to enable them to pay taxes.
+Most tax registration, tax payments, and tax return filing are done through the TRA website's portal, https://taxpayerportal. tra.go.tz.

-5. Public Private Partnership Centre
+5. Public-Private Partnership Centre

-The Public-Private Partnership Centre (PPP Centre) was established in 2023 through the Public Private Partnership Act, CAP 103; responsible for promotion and co-ordination of all matters relating to public private partnership projects in the country.
+The Public-Private Partnership Centre (PPP Centre) was established in 2023 through the Public-Private Partnership Act, CAP 103, and is responsible for the promotion and coordination of all matters relating to public-private partnership projects in the country.

-The Centre is mandated to provide technical analysis of projects submitted by government institutions (Solicited) and those from the Private sector (unsolicited) to establish whether they are in line with PPP legal frameworks.
-In addition, the Centre's responsibilities include coordination and support of investors to swiftly access the information of the pipeline projects, guarantees, viability gap funding, obtain streamlined information, and access facilitation services.
+The Centre is mandated to provide technical analysis of projects submitted by government institutions (solicited) and those from the private sector (unsolicited) to establish whether they are in line with PPP legal frameworks.
+In addition, the Centre's responsibilities include the coordination and support of investors to swiftly access the information about pipeline projects, guarantees, viability gap funding, streamlined information, and access facilitation services.